Recently in Recycling The News Category

 To conclude, I heartily disagree with the idea the medicine or science can't make up it's mind.
 First, too often people confuse press headlines with medical advice derived from many research studies, each of which is only a building block to public health recommendations.
 As medical history shows, it's these changes, commonly called progress, that has expanded our lifespan (albeit with risks).
 It defies logic to say that scientists collude to create conflicting results.
 Most importantly, the popular idea that science or health professionals "can't make up their minds" feeds a learned helplessness that in turn opens citizens to further manipulation.

-Whose responsibility is it to make sure that people understand science research?
-In the end, it's the people's, it's society's.
+(Whose responsibility is it to make sure that people understand science research?
+In the end, it's of our responsibility.
 Unlike many others, I don't agree that it's up to the scientists' to educate the general public.
-But that's the subject of another post.
+But that's the subject of another post.)

 --------------------------------------